 Of all the travel gifts my children received before we started travelling, the small card games are the most used and loved.
 They are educational gifts, young kids pick up numbers and reading through playing card games like these.

 We were given travel Monopoly, travel Scrabble and travel chess, they were too small and fiddly and had too many tiny pieces to blow away or fall.
 I’d recommend avoiding those, go with the best travel card games instead, perfect low cost, simple, family gift ideas or stocking fillers.

 UNO, Skip Bo, Top Trumps and Monopoly Deal

-UNO!
+- UNO!
 In our family Uno is the ultimate travel Card Game.
-It’s always in my day pack for quite moments in airports and bus stops.
-It’s great for all ages and it’s how little Boo originally learnt his numbers.
+It’s always in my day pack for quiet moments in airports and bus stops.
+It’s great for all ages and it’s how little Boo originally learned his numbers.
 We’ve worn out our first pack, a lovely friend just bought us a new one.
 Big thumbs up for UNO!

 - Monopoly Deal Card Game ( buy in UK, USA, Europe by clicking here) is our latest favourite.
 We play this one almost every day.
 It’s like regular Monopoly, without the huge box or the time commitment.
 It’s purely a card game, no other pieces involved, ideal for travel.
 You can buy Monopoly deal in Australia here.
 A Monopoly Deal travel case is also available.
 You’ll find it if you look on Amazon.